-The Division of Housing has not chosen geographic target areas as a basis for funding allocation priorities.
-Rather, DOH allows all non-entitlement communities to submit applications to programs on a competitive basis.
+DEHCR has not chosen geographic target areas as a basis for funding allocation priorities.
+Rather, DEHCR allows all non-entitlement communities to submit applications to programs on a competitive basis.
+In addition, projects funded with HTF funds administered by WHEDA will have statewide eligibility.